DavidEFonseca/hello-spring-cloud/README.md

 A Cloud Foundry Spring application that connects to IBM Compose MySQL over SSL.

+## Configure

+- Add your Compose MySQL TRUSTED_CA_CERTIFICATE to manifest.yml
+- Add your Compose MySQL URL and Credentials to src/main/resources/application.yml

 ## Building the application

 Use Maven to build the application: